ankit0404tomer/NasaSearch/README.md

     - Eg: `NasaApiFetcher.kt`
 - **`**Repository.kt:`**
     - Repository is responsible for composing the backend fetcher and convert it into ViewState in background thread.
-    - It helps to manage/convert the data `BestSellerBooksViewStateConverter`.
+    - It helps to manage/convert the data `ImageListViewStateConverter`.
     - Handle creating different states like loading, idle and errors.
     - Eg: `NasaImageRepository.kt`
 - **`**ViewModel.kt:`**